Aaron64456/Aaron64456/README.md

 ### 🧠 More About Me

-I've always been pulled toward one question: *why does this actually work, and how could it work better?* That's what drew me to AI and cloud — automation and smarter decision-making quietly reshaping how entire industries operate.
-I like getting hands-on with new AI tools and tracing how they actually change workflows, not just reading the headlines about them.
+I like being the person who actually talks to the client, not just the one building for them.
+Running point on a live consultancy project last year, the best part wasn't the code — it was turning what someone half-explained over a conversation into something the team could actually ship.
+That's probably why automation and AI interest me more than most other CS topics: less "clever algorithm," more "here's how this changes someone's actual week."

+Most of what I build happens around a part-time job, football and whatever else is on that week, so I've gotten fairly good at finishing things in short, deliberate bursts instead of waiting for a clear run of free time.
+The trading bot on here is a good example — paused, not abandoned, and back on the list this year.

-Outside of tech, I push myself in the same direct way.
-I co-founded a five-a-side kickabout with housemates and grew it into a sponsored, promotion-winning 11-a-side football club — the kind of thing that only works if you keep showing up on the weeks you don't feel like it.
-Same mindset applies to solo builds and long deliverables: consistency over motivation. 🔥
+Off the course, I co-founded a five-a-side kickabout that turned into a sponsored, promotion-winning 11-a-side club — mostly by saying yes to things before I felt fully ready for them. 🔥

 ### 🧠⚡ Inspiration